 Before you roll your eyes and skip this step, it is ALWAYS possible to earn more.
 Even if there’s a recession, even if you’re broke, or busy, or don’t know where to start.

-According to Ramit, there are several ways to start earning more.
-You can ask for a raise at your current job, find a higher paying job, or start a business or pick up freelance work.
+The good news is that there are several ways to start earning more.
+You can ask for a raise at your current job, find a higher-paying job, or start a business or pick up freelance work.

 With just a five-minute conversation you can make thousands more and, what’s better, the gains add up year after year.